Skip to content

 On Wednesday 9 September 2015, Her Majesty Queen Elizabeth II will become the longest-reigning UK monarch, as she surpasses the 63 years and 216 days achieved by Queen Victoria by a day.
 This is such an important milestone in British history that we felt it was worthy of becoming a very special addition to the 2015 Stamp Programme.

-Post & Go Stamps Heraldic Beasts:
+Post & Go Stamps Fur and Feathers:

 The 75th Anniversary of The Battle of Britain:

-Between July and October 1940 the skies over southern England were the stage for the first decisive air battle in history, as the RAF defended our island nation from the numerically superior forces of the Luftwaffe.
 We commemorate the 75th anniversary of this pivotal battle with a Special issue that pays tribute to all those involved from the ground crews that kept our planes in the air to the WAAFs who plotted their courses in the Ops Rooms.
 Issued 16 July 2015.

 The Battle of Waterloo: